Battle of Duyon River: Background

 The 1629 Acehnese attack on Portuguese Malacca came about in the context of growing presence of vessels of the Dutch East India Company (VOC) and the East India Company (EIC) in the Indian Ocean.
-Sultan Iskandar Muda of Aceh sought to capture Malacca before either the EIC or the VOC di so and replaced the Portuguese as overlords of the most important trade emporium in the Strait of Malacca.
+Sultan Iskandar Muda of Aceh sought to capture Malacca before either the EIC or the VOC did so and replaced the Portuguese as overlords of the most important trade emporium in the Strait of Malacca.

 In 1628, the Portuguese destroyed an advance Acehnese fleet at the Langat River, sent to raid their shipping.
 Despite this setback, Iskandar Muda proceeded with preparations for the attack on Malacca, yet this raised some doubts among his command: the admiral of the fleet, identified by the Portuguese as the Laksamana, opposed the campaign.
 Another experienced commander, identified in Portuguese sources as Marraja argued that the Portuguese would not only be unable to resist a strong siege but that any relief was unlikely.
 Iskandar Muda sided with Marraja's opinion.

 The Portuguese command at Malacca suspected Acehnese preparations and sent a notable resident – Pero de Abreu – to Aceh as an ambassador to confirm a peace treaty Iskandar Muda had previously signed with the Portuguese, but Abreu was arrested and the treaty disregarded.
 Despite his arrest, Abreu managed to send out a message to Malacca warning of the impending attack.
 As a result, the Portuguese captain-general of the Southern Sea António Pinto da Fonseca and the captain of Malacca ordered the defenses of the city built up, while envoys were dispatched to Goa requesting reinforcements as well as to the Portuguese-allied Sultan of Johor, who traded extensively with the Portuguese and despised the Sultan of Aceh.

 The Portuguese captain-major of the Sea of Malacca Francisco Lopes was sent to the vicinity of Aceh with a nimble force of native boats to gather intel, and he captured a vessel that was transporting the son-in-law of Iskandar Muda plus a number of other Acehnese princes, then fleeing from Iskandar Muda's tyrannical rule; they told the Portuguese everything regarding the ongoing preparations.